ruubytes/Maon.py/README.md

 Required packages for maon to function are `python3-pip`, `ffmpeg` and `opus-tools`.
 These can be installed with:

     sudo apt-get install python3-pip ffmpeg opus-tools -y

-Next, simpy execute the `run` script in the main directory of Maon and let it install the required python dependencies.
+Next, simply execute the `run` script in the main directory of Maon and let it install the required python dependencies.
 Afterwards, Maon will ask for the **discord API token** and your **discord ID**.

 Additional run arguments are `./run noupdate` to skip the update check, and `./run setup` to re-setup the **discord API token** and **discord ID**.

+My preferred way to run Maon is with a terminal multiplexer like tmux:

+    tmux new -d -s "maon" /home/user/Maon.py/run

 ## Troubleshooting: